The Pajama Game (film)

-The Pajama Game is a 1957 musical film based on the 1954 stage musical of the same name, itself based on the 1953 novel 7½ Cents by Richard Pike Bissell.
-The film was produced and directed by George Abbott and Stanley Donen, with most Broadway cast members repeating their roles in the movie with the notable exception of star Doris Day.
+The Pajama Game is a 1957 American musical romantic comedy film based on the 1954 Broadway musical of the same name, itself based on the 1953 novel 7½ Cents by Richard Bissell.
+The film was produced and directed by George Abbott and Stanley Donen, with most Broadway cast members repeating their roles in the film with the notable exception of star Doris Day.
 The choreography is by Bob Fosse, who also staged the dances for the Broadway production.

 Plot

-Sid Sorokin has just been hired as superintendent of the Sleeptite Pajama Factory in Cedar Rapids, Iowa, where the union is pushing for a raise of seven-and-one-half cents per hour to bring them in line with the industry standard.
-The factory's owner, Mr. Hasler, thinks the raise is unnecessary.
-Sid soon falls for Babe Williams, a worker in the factory and member of the employee union's leadership.
-At the company picnic they become a couple, but Babe worries that their roles in management and labor will drive them apart, as the workers are planning a slow-down of work.
-When Babe sabotages the machinery, Sid fires her, ending their relationship.
+Sid Sorokin has just been hired as superintendent of the Sleeptite Pajama Factory in Cedar Rapids, Iowa, where the union is pushing for a raise of seven-and-a-half cents per hour to bring them in line with the industry standard ("The Pajama Game").
+The factory's owner, Mr. Hasler, opposes the raise.